Camping Safety Tips

 - Mark tent stakes and poles with bright fabrics or tennis balls to avoid tripping.

-- Never refill the 1-pound propane cylinders commonly used for camping, which are labeled as Department of Transportation (DOT) 39 cylinders.
-These types of containers were not designed to withstand the stresses of emptying and refilling, and this practice is extremely dangerous and can lead to leaks, fires and even explosions, according to the Department of Transportation.
-To learn more, click here to watch this U.S. Department of Transportation video.
+- Never refill the 1-pound propane cylinders commonly used for camping, which are labeled as U.S. Department of Transportation (DOT) 39 cylinders.
+These types of containers were not designed to withstand the stresses of emptying and refilling, and this practice is extremely dangerous and can lead to leaks, fires and even explosions, according to DOT.
+To learn more, click here to watch this DOT video.

 - Build an open campfire.
 Select a clear area away from fuels such as logs, brush or decaying leaves and needles.